 MATH 401 SENIOR THESIS IN THE MATHEMATICAL SCIENCES (1-0-1)(F,S)(FF).
 Independent mathematical work in an active and modern subject area of the mathematical sciences, guided by an official research faculty member in the department of mathematics and culminating in a written thesis presented in an appropriate public forum.
 PREREQ: Senior standing and PERM/INST.

 MATH 402 LOGIC AND SET THEORY (3-0-3)(S).
 Structured as three five-week components: formal logic, set theory, and topics to be determined by the instructor.
 The logic component includes formalization of language and proofs, the completeness theorem, and the Lowenheim-Skolem theorem.
 The set theory component includes orderings, ordinals, the transfinite recursion theorem, and the Axiom of Choice and some of its equivalents.
 PREREQ: MATH 314.

-MATH 403 LINEAR ALGEBRA (3-0-3)(S).
+MATH 403 LINEAR ALGEBRA (3-0-3)(F).
 Concepts of linear algebra from a theoretical perspective.
 Topics include vector spaces and linear maps, dual vector spaces and quotient spaces, eigenvalues and eigenvectors, diagonalization, inner product spaces, adjoint transformations, orthogonal and unitary transformations, Jordan normal form.
-PREREQ: MATH 187 or MATH 189, and one of MATH 301 or MATH 333.
+PREREQ: MATH 187 or MATH 189, and MATH 301.

 MATH 405 ABSTRACT ALGEBRA (3-0-3)(F)(Odd years).
 Topics in group theory, ring theory and field theory with emphasis on finite and solvable groups, polynomials and factorization, extensions of fields.
 PREREQ: MATH 301 and MATH 305.